Madwanzi/Madwanzi.github.io/README.md

   }
 </style>

-# Welcome to my Graphite Page
+# Welcome to our CTF Write up page.

 This is a simple Markdown page with a graphite background.